[approximately 1750 Words]

-This is a somewhat atypical blog post.
-It follows the pattern I’ve set up, to wit: being inspired by a task in (yet another!)
+This is a somewhat atypical blog post, although it does follow an oft-repeated pattern.
+To wit, my being inspired by an assigned task in (yet another!)
 MOOC that I’m taking.
 The course in question is “e-Learning Ecologies: Innovative Approaches to Teaching and Learning for the Digital Age,” taught by William (Bill) Cope and Mary Kalantzis, of U of Illinois Urbana-Champaign.
 It is atypical in the sense that I’m not just musing or thinking through the issue posed.
 Instead, I’m taking a position, making an argument.
 So… what I’m going to say here amounts to an evidence-based reaffirmation of some of the propositions that Cope and Kalantzis set forth in the course and elsewhere, specifically, their insistence on the importance and the real value of multimodal learning.
 In what follows, I’ll talk a bit about multimodality per se, then talk about a cognitive-science-informed understanding of learning, with arguments and evidence in favor of active multimodal learning.
 Finally, I’ll offer links to additional information and perspectives, research and websites.
 In short, I will argue that using multiple modes during active learning is more effective than limiting modalities during the learning process.
 NB: The following is an revised/adapted version of the post that I made to the Common Ground Scholar site that is associated with the MOOC.
 The original post may be seen here:

 One of the first things that one notices on investigating the notions of multimodality or multimodal learning is that there is a plethora of groupings of “modalities.”
 For Bill Cope and Mary Kalantzis (e-Learning Ecologies MOOC, week 2, second video, affordance 3B, https://www.coursera.org/learn/elearning/lecture/SwQUq/multimodal-meaning-part-3b-multiliteracies-and-synesthesia), there are six (or seven) modalities facilitated by digital learning: textual, spoken, sound, visual, tactile/spatial and gestural.
 For others, though, the modalities that enter into learning can vary.
 For the folks behind the VARK packaging of pedagogy and “learning styles”, there are four modalities (visual, auditory, read/write and kinesthetic).
 For Kate O’Halloran, in this scholarly article on “multimodal discourse analysis”, the modes are essentially textual and visual.
 In this other discussion of the application of Michael Halliday’s Systemic Functional theory of language to multimodality, the range is somewhat broader, since it mentions language (presumably both spoken and written), gesture, proxemics, image, and layout.
 In a writing textbook that purports to guide students toward effectively expressing themselves multimodally, the authors lay out exactly five “modes of communication”: visual, aural, linguistic, spatial and gestural (Arola, Ball and Sheppard 2014, 4), even though the book itself focuses primarily on writing combined with visual elements (image, layout).
 Different lines of research in psychology or linguistics point toward yet other sets of modalities, like this lab focusing on “multimodal language” (which includes both gestures and sign language), or this paper, which summarizes research on “Cognition, multimodal interaction and new media,” including gestures, gazing, interpreting visual cues, forming mental images, writing, and so forth.
 In short, there are a number of different ways of define the sensory channels, dimensions of meaning or genres of expression that the term “multimodal” refers to.
 In short, a “mode” amounts to any socially recognized channel through which meaning can be expressed or interpreted.
 Multimodality, then, is any combination of two or more distinct channels of communication.